 A strategy for fixed income diversification

-Bonds play a critical role in portfolios, even as interest rates rise and fears of inflation and an equity market downturn have intensified.
+Bonds play a critical role in portfolios, even as interest rates move and fears of an equity market downturn intensify.
 Consider an approach and comprehensive solutions that, together, flex to help investors build stronger fixed income portfolios.

 Shown for illustrative purposes only.
 Because everyone's circumstances are unique, this model can provide a framework for discussion between you and your financial advisor.